vintlang/vintlang/repl/docs/en/bool.md

 # Working with Booleans in vint

-Boolean objects in vint are truthy, meaning that any value is true, except tupu and sikweli.
+Boolean objects in vint are truthy, meaning that any value is true, except tupu and false.
 They are used to evaluate expressions that return true or false values.

 ## Evaluating Boolean Expressions